 William James Association

-Summary of Services: The William James Association has a 40-year history of developing, managing and funding multi-disciplinary fine arts programs for incarcerated and at-risk individuals, working with organizations from National Endowment for the Arts to the Santa Cruz County Sheriff's Office to provide fine arts services in correctional settings.
+Summary of Services: The William James Association has a 40-year history of developing, managing and funding multi-disciplinary fine arts programs for individuals experiencing incarceration, working with organizations from National Endowment for the Arts to the Santa Cruz County Sheriff's Office to provide fine arts services in correctional settings.
 WJA provides a wide array of programming spanning the fields of visual, literary and performing arts.

 Facilities Served: California Correctional Center; California Institution for Men; California Institution for Women; California Medical Facility; California Men’s Colony; California Rehabilitation Center; California State Prison, Los Angeles County; California State Prison, Sacramento; California State Prison, Solano; Centinela State Prison; High Desert State Prison; Mule Creek State Prison; Pelican Bay State Prison; Richard J. Donovan Correctional Facility; Salinas Valley State Prison; San Quentin State Prison; Sierra Conservation Center